List of 40 Famous Forests in India to visit

 Read Different Types of Tourism | Globally Accepted

-23. Pilibhit Tiger Reserve Uttar Pradesh
+23. Pilibhit Tiger Reserve, Uttar Pradesh

 The tiger reserve comprises nearly 23% of the total landmass of this district.
 This area was reserved for timber collection before turning into a tiger reserve in 2014.